shivamgulati1991/CSC510-SE-group-i/README.md

 Get opinion of people for the same, and draw conclusions regarding the same.

 Phase 2:
-Discussion  and buuilding 3 candidate solutions
+Discussion and building 3 candidate solutions